rushikc/pennywise/DEVELOP.md

 *   `X` is the major version (incremented for breaking changes).
 *   `Y` is the minor version (incremented for new features).
 *   `Z` is the patch version (incremented for bug fixes).

+### Static Demo App

+For demonstration purposes, you can use the static demo code available in the `feature/static-demo-page`.
+This code simulates the behavior of the application without requiring a live backend or database connection.

+Below files are modified to convert the app to a static demo version:
+- `src/hooks/useAuth.ts`
+- `src/pages/login/AuthContext.tsx`
+- `src/api/ExpsenseAPI.ts`
+- `src\data` contains static json files for expenses, categories and settings
+- `src/routes.ts` disable protection on routes
+- `src\pages\home\Home.tsx` : add a useEffect which fetches expenseList on load
+- comment all instances of `navigate('/login')` from the codebase